 The department has five divisions: Administration manages general operations, maintains the facility, and coordinates all the policies, programs and activities; Children’s Services provides reference services, programs and activities for children from birth to fifth grade and their families and selects materials for this age group; Adult Services provides reference services, selects materials and develops programs and activities for teens, adults and senior citizens, including outreach to senior housing units in Littleton; Technical Services orders, receives and catalogs all library materials for the library’s collection, prepares items for public use and manages the computer system for the library; and Circulation checks out materials, checks them back in, re-shelves them in their proper location so they can be found easily, maintains the patron database and collects overdue fines and fees for lost materials.

 The library has an advisory board appointed by city council which helps staff develop policies, programs and the annual budget, and makes final decisions regarding challenges to materials.
-Library staff also provides support to the Friends of the Littleton Library and Museum such as inputting membership records and preparing the monthly newsletter for mailing, etc. The library also provides space for the Friends’ ongoing Used Book Sale.
+Library staff also provides support to the Friends of the Littleton Library and Museum such as maintaining a membership database and providing space for the Friends’ ongoing Used Book Sale.